 3. An over reliance on the risk-based approach to financial crime leads to operational setbacks

-Compliance and management are largely risk-based.
+Anti-financial crime management is largely risk-based.
 That means policy and resources are prioritised based on the highest levels of security and transactional risk.
 This is why the process is flawed:

 Risk-based calculations still rely largely on manual processes, despite improvements in other areas of risk management.
-Traditional AML compliance operations gather, queue, and review unusual or suspicious transactions individually before approving or declining them.
-In the modern world, payments have become faster due to technology adoption and online banking, and compliance teams are under increasing pressure to process payments more quickly.
+Traditional AML operations gather, queue, and review unusual or suspicious transactions individually before approving or declining them and often manual systems like Excel are used to make these calculations.
+In the modern world, payments have become faster due to technology adoption and online banking, and risk assessment teams are under increasing pressure to process payments more quickly.

-Moreover, since correspondent banks cannot make compromises in this area, meeting both customers' expectations and AML compliance obligations can be more challenging to strike a balance between.
+Moreover, since correspondent banks cannot make compromises in this area, meeting both customers' expectations and AML obligations can be more challenging to strike a balance between.
+An added layer of complexity is caused when it comes to communicating or relaying this data to correspondent banking partners - slowing down the due diligence process and reducing the likelihood of successful partnerships.

 Due to a lack of data involved in decisions to enter different markets or work with different customers, some of these processes can't provide objective insights - preventing opportunities from being evaluated fairly and limiting institutions' ability to spot new areas for growth.